unitedstates/images/CONTRIBUTING.md

 * A link to the image you're suggesting we incorporate, and to a page that displays that image.
 * Why you believe the image is definitely official and in the public domain.

+When submitting a PR for an image found outside of the GPO, use the URL for the **context** of the photo, not the image source URL, as the value for `link: ` in `metadata/*.yaml`.

 ## Public domain

 The project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication][CC0].